 Section 2 - Additional Job Related Training.
-During the first six months of this contract, the University will develop a procedure by which employees may request additional job related training that may be desired but not required as stated above.
+Employees may request additional job related training that may be desired but not required as stated above.
 Requests will be considered by Human Resources with input from the employing department.
 The University is its sole discretion will determine the appropriateness of courses and training agencies.